-11 CBI Product Factsheet: Olive Oil in Germany (information valid for whole of EU)
+9 CBI Product Factsheet: Olive Oil in Germany

-- Cleaning and drying the drums, tanks, totes or bags before loading the oil - Not loading rancid olive oil - Filling tanks, totes, bags or drums as fully as possible in order to avoid ventilation and light: ventilation should not be used under any circumstances, as it would supply fresh oxygen to the cargo, thus promoting oxidation processes and premature rancidity.
+Filling tanks, totes, bags or drums as fully as possible in order to avoid ventilation and light: ventilation should not be used under any circumstances, as it would supply fresh oxygen to the cargo, thus promoting oxidation processes and premature rancidity.

 Note that organic olive oil should remain physically separated from conventional oils.

 Additional information on the appropriate conditions for the transportation of olive oil can be found under the websites of Cargo Handbook: Olive Oil and Transport Information Service: Olive Oil.